enticye/freshman-s-fitst-repository/README.md

 # freshman-s-fitst-repository
-The beginner's code practice，it maybe have lots of bug.
+The beginner's code practice，it maybe have lots of bug.（great）